knowledge-learning/ehealthkd-2020/docs/pages/schedule.md

 # Schedule

+* 📢 The deadline for the TEST phase has been extended to **May 5th, 23:59 UTC**.
-* 📢 Testing files [are ready](https://knowledge-learning.github.io/ehealthkd-2020/resources#testing-input-files).
+* 👉 Testing files [are ready](https://knowledge-learning.github.io/ehealthkd-2020/resources#testing-input-files).
 The [testing phase in Codalab](https://competitions.codalab.org/competitions/23454#participate) is officially open !!
 * 👉 Due to the potential difficulties caused by COVID-19 to participants, we are **delaying all dates** starting with the test set release **2 weeks** into the future.
 * 👉 COVID19 related documents, i.e. news and documentation, will be played.